MicrosoftDocs/Viva/Viva/glint/export-distribution-lists.md

 ### Export Distribution Lists from the admin dashboard

 Distribution Lists are dynamic; the targeted population may change until the survey is sent.
-Any list exported after the survey is sent is an actual recipient list.
+Any list exported after the survey is sent an actual recipient list.

-Distribution List files will include first and last name, email address, and employment status.
+Distribution List files include first and last name, email address, and employment status.

 1. From your Glint admin dashboard, select the  **Configuration**  symbol and then  **Distribution Lists**.